KulkarniKaustubh/dotfiles/zsh/README.md

 Log out and log in after this.

-This will produce results as good as `oh-my-zsh` with zero bloat.
+This will produce results as good as `oh-my-zsh` without any of the bloat.

 Once you open your terminal for the first time after switching to `zsh`, the correct git repositories as well as directories will be created.